Is the light neutralino thermal dark matter in the pMSSM ruled out?

-Since we are interested in light neutralino, it shall dominantly have bino ($\tilde{B}$) component, and therefore, we have scanned $M_1$ in the very low mass region.
-The coupling of $Z$ and $h$ bosons to a pair of $\tilde{\chi}_1^0$ depends also on its higgsino ($\tilde{H}$) and wino ($\tilde{W}$) components, and therefore to circumvent the overabundance of $\tilde{\chi}_1^0$ as the DM candidate, we require some $\tilde{H}$ or $\tilde{W}$ component in it.
-We are mostly interested in higgsino-like next-to lightest supersymmetric partner (NLSP) in the present work due to the existing stronger limits on wino-like NLSPs, and hence $M_2$ is varied starting from 1\,TeV, and $\mu$ is varied starting from a comparatively lower value of 100\,GeV.
-We cannot push $\mu$ below 100\,GeV due to the existing limits on charginos from the Large Electron Positron (LEP) collider experiments.
-We have scanned the parameter space with both positive and negative values of $\mu$.
-We have fixed the masses of the first and second generation squarks at 5\,TeV, the masses of all the three generations of sleptons at 2\,TeV, and all their trilinear couplings at zero, in order to keep them decoupled from the particle spectrum.
-We perform a dedicated scan where we dynamically tune the $M_1$ parameter to keep $m_{\tilde{\chi}_1^0}$ within a window of 5\,GeV of the $Z$ mass and 3\,GeV of the calculated $h$ mass for populating the funnel regions properly.
+Since we are interested in light neutralino with $m_{\tilde{\chi}_1^0}\leq m_{h}/2$, it shall dominantly have bino ($\tilde{B}$) component.
+Therefore, we scan $M_1$ in the low mass region.
+The coupling of $Z$ and $h$ bosons to a pair of $\tilde{\chi}_1^0$ also depends on its higgsino ($\wt{H}$) and wino ($\wt{W}$) components.
+Therefore, in order to circumvent the overabundance of $\tilde{\chi}_1^0$ as the DM candidate, we require it to have some $\wt{H}$ or $\wt{W}$ component.
+We are primarily interested in the higgsino-like next-to-lightest supersymmetric partner~(NLSP) in the present work due to the existing stronger limits on wino-like NLSPs.
+Hence, $M_2$ is scanned above 1\,TeV, while $|\mu|$ is varied starting from a comparatively lower value of 100\,GeV, considering both positive and negative values of $\mu$.
+Previous studies have shown that the DM relic density and direct detection constraints allow only the $Z$ and $h$ funnel regions\,\cite{KumarBarman:2020ylm,VanBeekveld:2021tgn,Carena:2018nlf}.
+We have performed a dedicated scan where we dynamically tune the $M_1$ parameter to keep $m_{\tilde{\chi}_1^0}$ within $m_{Z}/2 \pm 5~$GeV and $m_{h}/2 \pm 3~$GeV to populate the funnel regions sufficiently.
+Additionally, we extract the pole mass of the top quark, $M_{t}$, randomly from a gaussian distribution with a central value of 173.21\,GeV and a standard deviation of 0.55\,GeV\,\cite{Olive_2014}.
+In total, until this point, we scan over a sample of size $2 \times 10^8$ points.